peterjc/thapbi-pict/docs/worked_example.rst

     $ diff summary/thapbi-pict.samples.tsv summary/with-metadata.samples.tsv
     ...

-The human readable text file is more interesting, and is discussed next.
+The changes in the human readable text file are more interesting, and that is discussed next.

 Sample Report
 -------------